Morgan Wallen tour: when you can see the singer and how to get tickets

 When is the next Morgan Wallen concert?

-The country star will be playing a show at the Walmart AMP in Rogers on Friday (26 August).
+The country star will be playing a show in St Louis today (27 August).

 Can you get tickets from Ticketmaster?